Afuá

 Afuá is a Brazilian municipality located in the state of Pará.
 Its population as of 2020 is estimated to be 39,567 people.
 The area of the municipality is 8,372.772 km^{2}.
 The city belongs to the mesoregion Marajó and to the microregion of Furos de Breves.

+Geography

+The town of Afuá is situated on an internal river bay on Marajó, where various rivers that flow on this island come together: